kartonfarkas/api_docs/source/suite/emails/email_create.rst

        * 1: true
    * - text_only
      - int
-     - The email includes a text only version.
+     - The email includes a text only version
      - Can only be used if both an HTML and TEXT source is available
        * 0: false
        * 1: true
    * - cc_list
      - int
-     - The contact list ID to include when CCing a copy of the email.
+     - The contact list ID to include when CCing a copy of the email
      - Only works if the BCC List feature is enabled for the customer.

 Request Example